-Health and prevention - About barb and another expectate to the ban, and new to reduce the hold of ban damage.
-Basic first aid How to make a clear and efficient call to emergency services if necessary.
-Changing adolescent body.
-Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11 including physical and emotional changes.
+Health and prevention About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage.
+The importance of sufficient good quality sleep for good health About dental health and the benefits of good oral hygiene, including regular check-ups at the dentist.
+About personal hygiene and germs, including how they are spread and treated, and the importance of handwashing.
+Basic first aid • How to make a clear and efficient call to emergency services if necessary.
+Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11 including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.
 Non-applicable for our school's age group.